Respondent's Guide to Divorce in California

 What are your next steps?

 After you're given initial divorce paperwork, you have 30 days to respond.
-And, from the moment your spouse files the initial paperwork, you enter a six-month waiting period before your divorce is finalized.
+From the moment your spouse files the initial paperwork, you enter a six-month waiting period before your divorce is finalized.

 Take these steps during that six-month period.